Tools

 The goal is to lower the barrier so you start.
 Do your third session in interview clothes, at your desk, with your headphones on and the door closed.

 By session three, match your practice environment to the real one: same setup you will use for the video call, same quiet room, same camera angle.
-The closer the match, the more your skills transfer.
+When the real interview starts, everything already looks and feels normal.

 Review the score breakdown before your next session, not after a long gap.
 The feedback is most useful when you can act on it within 24 hours.